Vermillion-de/Vermillion-de.github.io/_pages/about.md

 Hi!
 My name is Qi Zhang, I am currently a fourth year undergraduate student in USTC, majored in informational and computational science.
 For the most of the time, I am nerd in CG, CV, 3D Vision.

 In my free time, I am a super fan of MacOS, archlinux,  neovim (hacking cowboy🤠).
 I am also a fan of heavy music, movies, short marathon.
-At the same time, I have a minor interest in languages (Oui!
-Je parle Frànçs peti!).
+At the same time, I have a minor interest in languages (Oui, Je parle Frànçs peti).

 **Always actively looking for internships!**